adlered/SimpleCurrentLimiter/README.md

 `127.0.0.1` has been accessed 2 times in 2 seconds, the first time to return `true` is passed, the second time will be rejected, return `false`.

-`1.1.1.1` has only one access in 2 seconds, so return `true` directly.
+`1.1.1.1` has only 1 access in 2 seconds, so return `true` directly.